Judge Barrett should be tested, quarantined, Senate Democratic leader Schumer suggests

-Senate Minority Leader Charles E. Schumer said Friday he wishes President Trump and first lady Melania Trump a quick recovery after they tested positive for COVID-19, but then the New York Democrat quickly called for contact tracing to be done, including for the president’s Supreme Court nominee.
+Senate Minority Leader Charles E. Schumer said Friday he wishes President Trump and First Lady Melania Trump a quick recovery after they tested positive for COVID-19, but then the New York Democrat quickly called for contact tracing to be done, including for the president’s Supreme Court nominee.

-Mr. Schumer said according to the guidelines put forth by the Centers for Disease Control and Prevention, the White House must conduct contact tracing to test and isolate anyone that had contact with those infected, which includes top White House aid Hope Hicks.
+Mr. Schumer said according to the guidelines put forth by the Center for Disease Control and Prevention, the White House must conduct contact tracing to test and isolate anyone that had contact with those infected, which includes top White House aid Hope Hicks.

 “This must include strict adherence to those guidelines for all of the White House staff members that the President, First Lady, and the aide came into contact with; and all of the people those individuals came into contact with whom experts deem at risk of exposure, and so forth.
-That includes Judge Amy Coney Barrett and anyone she was in contact with,” Mr. Schumer said in a written statement.
+That includes Judge Amy Coney Barrett and anyone she was in contact with,” Mr. Schumer said.

 He noted Judge Barrett met with senators on Capitol Hill this week after being with the president the prior week — and last Saturday when he formally announced her nomination to fill the seat left vacant by the passing of the late Justice Ruth Bader Ginsburg.